Innoactive/Creator/.Documentation/articles/transition-to-v2.0/02-update-behaviors-and-conditions.md

 ### Change methods signatures

-If you have used the `IStageProcess<TData>` interface:
+If you have used the `IStageProcess<TData>` interface, update the following methods:

-The Start method:
+The `Start` method:

 ```csharp
 // Before: